 You unschoolers will never be able to function in the Real World™!

 This is a strange thing for people to think, in my opinion, considering that school is an artificial environment where children and teenagers are segregated from the outside world in same age classrooms for hours every day; where their lives are ruled by bells; where teachers hold all authority; and where, if an individual decides not to attend, a truant officer can go to their house and force them to do so.
-This does not sound like the "real world" (though it does sound more than a little like prison).
+This does not sound like the "real world."
 Unschoolers, on the other hand, spend their lives actually IN the real world, exploring and learning from it.

 But kids won't learn unless you make them.